 IoT depends on acceptance

-New technologies need to fit into the grand design to be accepted
+New technologies need to fit into the grand design

 The author would like to thank Adept’s Technical Services department and the Technical Director for their contributions to this article.